2023 J2 League

-The 2023 J2 League, also known as the 2023 Meiji Yasuda J2 League (2023 明治安田生命J2リーグ, 2023 Meiji Yasuda Seimei J2 Rīgu) for sponsorship reasons, will be the 25th season of the J2 League, the second-tier Japanese professional league for association football clubs, since its establishment in 1999.
+The 2023 J2 League, also known as the 2023 Meiji Yasuda J2 League (2023 明治安田生命J2リーグ, 2023 Meiji Yasuda Seimei J2 Rīgu) for sponsorship reasons, was the 25th season of the J2 League, the second-tier Japanese professional league for association football clubs, since its establishment in 1999.

 Overview

-This is the last season to be played with 22 participating clubs, as the number of clubs will be reduced to 20 from the 2024 season.
+This was the last season to be played with 22 participating clubs, as the number of clubs was reduced to 20 from the 2024 season.

 FC Ryukyu and Iwate Grulla Morioka were relegated to the 2023 J3 League, finishing the previous J2 League season as 21st and 22nd-placed team, respectively.

 Relegated from J1, both Shimizu S-Pulse and Júbilo Iwata were the only Shizuoka-based J1 teams last season.
 Now, they return to J2 after spending six and one season, respectively, at the top flight.

 J3 winners Iwaki FC and runners-up Fujieda MYFC were both promoted from the J3 League.
-Both teams will make their debut in J2 League, with Iwaki being promoted to the J2 just a season after being promoted to J3.
+Both teams make their debut in J2 League, with Iwaki being promoted to the J2 just a season after being promoted to J3.

-For the first time ever since the 2004 season, three teams from the same prefecture will participate in the J2 League, as Shimizu S-Pulse, Júbilo Iwata and Fujieda MYFC are all based on Shizuoka Prefecture.
+For the first time ever since the 2004 season, three teams from the same prefecture participate in the J2 League, as Shimizu S-Pulse, Júbilo Iwata and Fujieda MYFC are all based on Shizuoka Prefecture.